Skip to content

 Basic Pattern: Spawn Threads, Join on Scope Exit

-With the knowledge above, we can summarize a most basic thread usage pattern: spawn a thread for each subtask, and join all threads before the current scope exits.
-Expressed in code:
+With the knowledge we have gained so far, we can summarize a most basic threading pattern: we spawn a thread for each subtask, and join all threads before the current scope exits.
+Expressed in code, this is:

 #include <thread>